Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 - Sending and processing a custom event

-  You can [send a custom event](#sending-and-processing-a-custom-event) to the client from the server side, and then process the event on the client side.
+  You can [send a custom event](#sending-and-processing-a-custom-event) to the client from the server side and then process the event on the client side.

-  You can [send a reply of the custom event](#to-send-the-reply-of-completed-custom-event-on-the-client-side) to the server from the client side, and then receive the reply on the server side.
+  You can [send a reply of the custom event](#to-send-the-reply-of-completed-custom-event-on-the-client-side) to the server from the client side and then receive the reply on the server side.

   > **Note**
   >